locallyoptimistic/LocallyOptimistic/content/post/kpis.md

 draft: true
 ---

 Key Performance Indicators (KPIs) are management tools for monitoring and improving business processes.
-KPIs are helpful in understanding if you're hitting your business objectives, improving over time, or helping to forecast future growth.
+KPIs are helpful in understanding if you're hitting your business objectives, improving over time, and helping to forecast future growth.
 They are also a symbol for folks in the organization to rally around and anchor against, providing clarity and aligning cross departmental objectives.

 <!--more-->

 There is a lot of content out there on what a KPI is (and what a metric is, and what a measure is, ...) and why they are important[^1].
 This content is also usually written for non-analysts -- useful, but invariably leaves me wanting more.
 Today I'm going to outline a few key principles related to KPIs aimed specifically at analysts and data scientists.
 I'll discuss:

 <li> How KPIs should be structured within an organization
-<li> How to best partner with stakeholders in determining the best KPIs for them
+<li> How, and why Analytics, can best partner with stakeholders in determining the best KPIs for them

-## KPIs should fit into the organization's framework
+## KPIs should fit into the organization's operational framework

 Key Performance Indicators are indicators of progress towards some objective.
 They are important because they provide direction for folks using them as well as visibility for management to understand how the business is trending.